bryanbrotonel/React-Starter-Template/docs/README.md

 # React Starter Template

 This is a simple and easy way for people to get started with building a web app with React.
+This React app combines Webpack 4 and Babel 7.
 This template includes a navbar and footer with routing, and styling.

 ## Getting Started